Online Engineering Schools in Kentucky

 Graduate Certificate in Manufacturing Systems – University of Kentucky

-In addition to its excellent master’s degree program, the University of Kentucky provides a graduate certificate program in manufacturing systems as well.
-This 12 credit-hour program includes coursework in subjects such as the modeling of manufacturing processes of systems for factory information and control; mechanical vibrations; the rotordynamics of turbomachinery; and systems optimization, among others.
+This 12-credit program includes coursework in subjects such as the modeling of manufacturing processes; systems for factory information and control; global issues in manufacturing; and sustainability, ethics, and leadership in manufacturing organizations.
 Notably, credits from this program can be applied toward a master’s degree, should the student choose.
-The cost of this program is $648 per credit-hour, or $6,118 total for full-time students.

 Online Engineering Programs – What to Consider